explorable-viz/popl2022/Review/cover-letter.md

 ### Substantive changes

 - Introduced K to range over types of terms and types of eliminators; adjusted Fig. 4 and related exposition accordingly
-- Clarify in the text that \Gamma \vdash \kappa: K is defined as the union of the typing relations for terms and eliminators
+- Clarify in the text that \Gamma \vdash \kappa: K is defined as the union of the typing relations for terms and eliminators.
+(Providing a separate judgement would mean avoiding overloading the typing judgement symbol.)

 ### Minor changes